 15. (v.
-1:20) What did Paul want done through his body? that Christ will be honored
+1:20) What did Paul want done through his body?
+Christ will be magnified in my body

 The main thing is for CHRIST TO BE PRAISED.
 Paul was in prison.
 Because of this, some preached Christ out of love for Paul.
 Others preached Christ out of envy and strife over Paul.
 What did Paul say?
 "I therein rejoice, and will rejoice."